peterhinch/micropython-samples/uasyncio_iostream/README.md

 # Other primitives

- 1. Message: Awaitable `Event` subclass with a data payload.
+ 1. `Message`: Awaitable `Event` subclass with a data payload.
- 2. Barrier: Multiple tasks wait until all reach a Barrier instance.
+ 2. `Barrier`: Multiple tasks wait until all reach a Barrier instance.
 Or some tasks wait until others have triggered the Barrier instance.

 # Test scripts